icon-project/icon-sdk-python/README.md

 ### call(call)

-Executes a call which is a read-only external SCORE API method immediately without creating a transaction on the blockchain
+Calls SCORE's external function which is read-only without creating a transaction on Loopchain

 Delegates to **icx_call** RPC method